 What is different about electronic public hearings

-The RDOS will be using a web-based meeting platform, Webex, for electronic public hearings and the public can attend by phone or computer to listen, observe or participate in the public hearing.
+The RDOS uses a web-based meeting platform, Webex, to provide an electronic option to participate in most public hearings (except where a public hearing is delegated).
+The public can attend by phone or computer to listen, observe or participate in the public hearing.

 Information about the proposal will be provided on the RDOS webpage for the proposed bylaw for public inspection.
 This will include all the information that would typically be presented in a binder at an in-person public hearing, including public submissions and a copy of the bylaw.